jakesum/electrum-sum/README.rst

 Electrum-SUM - Lightweight Sumcoin client
 =========================================

-Electrum-SUM is a port of Electrum-BYND, the Beyondcoin wallet form Electrum, the Bitcoin wallet, to Sumcoin.
+Electrum-SUM is a port of Electrum-BTC, the Bitcoin wallet, to Sumcoin.

 ::